 While inventorying, inspecting and constructing transportation facilities the Town of Belleair will refer to the Florida DOT Design Standards, Manual of Uniform Minimum Standards for Design, Construction and Maintenance for Streets and Highways (aka the Florida Greenbook), and the Town of Belleair Land Development Code for guidance with road and right of way facilities.
-Additional ADA resources and Toolkits can be found at the FDOT Americans with Disabilities Act (ADA) ADA / Accessibility Program and at the following website:
+Additional ADA resources and toolkits are provided by the FDOT Americans with Disabilities Act (ADA) ADA / Accessibility Program.

 During construction of new pedestrian facilities, the Town of Belleair continually inspects the work to assure adherence to the design and completion of the facilities.
 A project is not closed out until it has been verified that accessible facilities have been completed.